ayushisahoo22/PRODIGY_WD_03/README.md

 ### ▶️ How to Play
 Choose your game mode: Play vs Player or Play vs AI.

-Click on any empty cell to place your marker (X begins the game).
+Click on any empty cell to place your marker (O begins the game).

 The game alternates turns and automatically checks for a winner or draw after every move.